Functional L-Optimality Subsampling for Massive Data: Simulation Studies

-\figref{f8} shows the mean of IMSEs for the Lopt and Unif method under different scenarios and full data size.
-From these figures, it is clear that the Lopt method outperforms Unif method for all scenarios and full data size, which is consistent with the theoretical results that it aims to minimize the IMSE of the resultant estimator in approximating the estimator using full data.
-Besides, when the full data size is fixed, the IMSEs of both methods become smaller as the subsample size $L$ increases.
+\figref{f8} displays the mean of IMSEs of the estimated functional coefficient $\widetilde{\beta}$ in the functional Poisson regression model when using the functional L-optimality subsampling method and the uniform subsampling approach under three scenarios when the full data size $n=10^5$, $10^6$, and $5\times 10^6$. \figref{f8} shows that the functional L-optimality subsampling method outperforms the uniform subsampling approach for all three scenarios and all full data sizes.
+This numerical results are consistent with our theoretical results that the functional L-optimality subsampling method aims to minimize the IMSE of $\widetilde{\beta}$ in approximating the estimator using the full data.
+Besides, when the full data size is fixed, the IMSEs of $\widetilde{\beta}$ using both methods become smaller as the subsample size $L$ increases.